Thick Forests: Parameterisation

-The remaining problem, as in recognising $G\in\thksf\sF$, is that $C_1$ may also be a clique, and then we cannot identify it.
-So, if $C_1$, \ldots, $C_d$ are all cliques, we try all $d$ possibilities, giving rise to $d$ graphs $G_{11}$, \ldots, $G_{1d}$.
+The problem is that we may not know $j$, so we must try all $d$ possibilities, giving rise to $d$ graphs $G'_1$, \ldots, $G'_d$.
 Now $G\in\thksf\sT$ if and only if at least one of these is in $\thksf\sT$.
-Since $d<\nu$ and less than $\nu$ iterations are necessary, less than $\nu^\nu$ graphs occur before acceptance or rejection.
-Since the computation on each graph runs in time polynomial time in $n$, the algorithm is FPT with parameter $\nu$.

-Finally, suppose $G$ has a thick cycle component $G''$.
-This is the case if $d=2$ for every vertex $v\in G''$.
-Then we apply the above with $d=2$.
-Thus, if $G''$ is a thick cycle, this will give two graphs $G''_{11}, G''_{12}$, at least one of which must be a thick path and is therefore accepted as a thick tree.
-Thus checking whether $G''_{11}, G''_{12}\in\thksf\sF$ for each such component $G''$ will complete the algorithm. \end{proof} \begin{rem} The graph operation of replacing single edges by paths is often called \emph{subdivision}.
-Thus it follows that the algorithm of Theorem~\ref{thm:fpt} gives polynomial time recognition of the class of graphs which are subdivisions of triangle-free graphs on $\nu$ vertices. \end{rem} \begin{rem} In~\cite[Thm.\,1.4]{KKSL}, Theorem~\ref{thm:fpt} is proved for the special case $G\in\thksf{K_{\nu_1,\nu_2}}$ and parameter $\nu=\nu_1+\nu_2$.
-In fact, \cite{KKSL} also gives a stronger result~\cite[Thm.\,1.3]{KKSL}: there is an FPT algorithm when the parameter is $\nu_1$ only.
+Since $d<\nu$ and at most $\nu$ iterations are necessary, at most $\nu^\nu$ graphs are generated before acceptance or rejection.
+Since the required computation on each such graph runs in time in $\cO(mn)$, from section~\ref{sec:recog}, the algorithm is in FPT with parameter $\nu$. \end{proof} \begin{cor} The graph operation of replacing single edges by paths is called \emph{subdivision}.
+Since we can fix a path, using the method of section~\ref{sec:adjust}, it follows that the algorithm of Theorem~\ref{thm:fpt} gives polynomial time recognition of the class of graphs which are thick subdivisions of triangle-free graphs on $\nu$ vertices.
+In particular, this includes all thick cycles of length at least 4 since these are subdivisions of a thick cycle of length 4, which is in $\thksf{\sT_4}$. \end{cor} \begin{rem} In~\cite[Thm.\,1.4]{KKSL}, Theorem~\ref{thm:fpt} is proved for the special case $G\in\thksf{K_{\nu_1,\nu_2}}$ and parameter $\nu=\nu_1+\nu_2$.
+In fact, \cite{KKSL} give a stronger result~\cite[Thm.\,1.3]{KKSL}: there is an FPT algorithm when the parameter is $\nu_1$ only.
 This clearly does not follow immediately from Theorem~\ref{thm:fpt}.
-We believe our methods can be modified to give this improvement, but we will not pursue it further here. \end{rem} The criterion of Theorem~\ref{thm:MacYu} extends to any finite class $\sC$, but not to infinite classes, though we know that $\thksf\sC$ cannot be recognisable for any class such that $\sC\not\subseteq\sT$.
-We have seen that recognition of thick forests $\thksf\sF\subset\thksf\sT$ is in P, but for thick bipartite graphs $\thksf\sB\subset\thksf\sT$ this is NP-complete.
+We believe our methods can be adapted to give this improvement, but we will not pursue it further here. \end{rem} The criterion of Theorem~\ref{thm:MacYu} extends to any finite class $\sC$, but not to infinite classes, though we know from Lemma~\ref{lem:trianglerecog} that $\thksf\sC$ is not recognisable for any hereditary class $\sC$ such that $\sC\not\subseteq\sT$.
+We have seen that recognition of thick forests $\thksf\sF\subset\thksf\sT$ is in P, but for thick bipartite graphs $\thksf\sB\subset\thksf\sT$ recognition is NP-complete.
+Neither is being cycle-free a necessary condition, from Cor.~\ref{cor:subdivision}.
 We leave as an open question what properties of $\sC$ are necessary and sufficient for $G\in\thksf\sC$ to be decidable in P.